MLRC 2025

 Senior Program Chair

-- Joelle Pineau, Meta / Mila - Quebec AI / McGill University
+- Joelle Pineau, Mila - Quebec AI / McGill University

 Event Sponsors